dawidbros1/php-start/README.md

   $this->requireLogin();

   if (!$this->user->isAdmin()) {
-      Session::set("error", "You do not have sufficient permissions for the action you wanted to perform");
+      Session::error("You do not have sufficient permissions for the action you wanted to perform");
       $this->redirect(self::$route->get('home'));
   }
 }